 An important part of the decarbonisation agenda is the ability to rely on a broad geographic basis to bring low-carbon generation to consumption centres and accommodate variable supply with limited disruptions.
-In particular, a more integrated energy market would help reduce the variability of supply induced by some renewable electricity sources (especially wind), reduce the variability of supply thanks to more diverse energy behaviours by consumers, and, by increasing the size of the market, reduce the need for back-up carbon-intensive capacity mechanisms.
+In particular, a more integrated energy market would help reduce the variability of supply induced by some renewable electricity sources (especially wind), reduce the variability of demand thanks to more diverse energy behaviours by consumers, and, by increasing the size of the market, reduce the need for capacity mechanisms and carbon intensive back up capacities.

 Integrating the electricity market requires both physical infrastructure interconnecting national grids and regulatory integration and cooperation to facilitate Union-wide trade in electricity.
-As regards physical infrastructure, the EU has set itself a goal of rising interconnection capacity to 15% by 2030.
+As regards physical infrastructure, the European Commission set a target for Member States : increasing their interconnection capacity to 15% by 2030.
+According to the 2016 Ten Year Network

-According to the 2016 Ten Year Network Development Plan (TYNDP), to reach this number interconnection capacities in Europe should double by 2030 on average249.
+Development Plan (TYNDP), to reach this number interconnection capacities in Europe should double by 2030 on average252.

 The most relevant and needed interconnection infrastructures are in the list of key European energy infrastructure projects defined as Projects of Common Interest (PCIs).
-The EU level favours the development of these projects by requiring member states to streamline and accelerate permit procedures, proposing a clear regulatory regime and through some EU-level dedicated financial instruments, particularly the Connecting Europe Facility (CEF).
+The EU level favours the development of these projects by requiring Member States to streamline and accelerate permit procedures, proposing a clear regulatory regime and through some EU-level dedicated financial instruments, particularly the Connecting Europe Facility (CEF).
 Despite all these measures, there are still some aspects that hamper the implementation of these projects.

-First, while the EU regulation on energy PCIs250 requires member states to accelerate and simplify permit granting procedures for these projects, national permit procedures for cross border projects are still complex and constitute the main reason (58%) for delays reported by PCIs project promoters251.
-The problem mostly lies on the lack or weak implementation of existing EU regulations' dispositions252.
+First, while the EU regulation on energy PCIs253 requires Member States to accelerate and simplify permit granting procedures for these projects, national permit procedures for cross border projects are still complex and constitute the main reason (58%) for delays reported by PCIs project promoters254.
+The problem mostly lies on the lack or weak implementation of existing EU regulations' dispositions255.

-Second, although PCIs are meant to be a priority at a European level, many of them are not recognized as a national priority in all concerned member states and are thus not included in the respective National Development Plans.
-This generates uncertainty and disincentive potential private promoters to take clear financial engagements for these projects253.
+Second, although PCIs are meant to be a priority at a European level, many of them are not recognized as a national priority in all concerned Member States and are thus not included in the respective National Development Plans.
+This generates uncertainty and disincentives potential private promoters to take clear financial engagements for these projects256.

-Third, whereas the total expected investment cost of the 109 energy PCIs is \pounds 52.5bn254, EU budget for energy PCIs is very small.
-The CEF budget for energy PCIs amounts to only \pounds 5.4bn for the whole 2014-2020 period, and even if it consists of grants and financial instruments managed by the EIB (and thus have the capacity to leverage additional private funding) it is very limited255.
+Third, whereas the total expected investment cost of the 109 energy PCIs is 52.5 billion euros257, EU budget for energy PCIs is very small.
+The CEF budget for energy PCIs amounts to only 5.4 billion euros for the whole 2014-2020 period, and even if it consists of grants and financial instruments managed by the EIB (and thus have the capacity to leverage additional private funding) it is very limited258.
+Recently, additional EU funding has come from the new

-^{249.} ENTSO-E, 2016 Ten Year Network Development Plan-Executive report
+^{252.} ENTSO-E, 2016 Ten Year Network Development Plan-Executive report

-^{250.} Regulation (EU) No 347/2013 of 17 April 2013 on guidelines for trans-European energy infrastructure
+^{253.} European Union, Regulation (EU) No 347/2013 of 17 April 2013 on guidelines for trans-European energy infrastructure

-^{251.} ACER, Consolidated report on the progress of electricity and gas projects of common interest for the year 2015, July 2016
+^{254.} ACER, Consolidated report on the progress of electricity and gas projects of common interest for the year 2015, July 2016

-^{252.} For instance, the EU regulation obliges member states to create a "one-stop-shop" in charge of managing permits for PCIs but according to a report commissioned by the European Commission, even though member states have by now established a "one-stop-shop", in practice these offices have not been given sufficient powers to perform their duties (ENTSO-E, A push for Projects of Common Interest, Insight Reports, 2016)
+^{255.} For instance, the EU regulation obliges Member States to create a "one-stop-shop" in charge of managing permits for PCIs but according to a report commissioned by the European Commission, even though Member States have by now established a "one-stop-shop", in practice these offices have not been given sufficient powers to perform their duties (ENTSO-E, A push for Projects of Common Interest, Insight Reports, 2016)

-^{253.} ACER, ibid.
+^{256.} ACER, ibid.

-^{254.} ACER, op.cit.
+^{257.} ACER, op.cit.

-^{255.} The original budget for CEF energy was €5.85bn but in November 2015 CEF budget was cut in order to liberate funds to finance the new EU guarantee fund supporting EFSI.
+^{258.} The original budget for CEF energy was 5.85 billion euros but in November 2015 CEF budget was cut in order to liberate funds to finance the new EU guarantee fund supporting EFSI.